-Question: What are several important characteristics that you believe every leader should possess?
+What are the important characteristics every leader should possess?

 A model that I think represents the very best leaders, and research bears this out, is transformational leadership.
 You can think of transformational leadership as going beyond charisma, because two of the components of transformational leadership deal with charisma.
 They are:

-Idealized Influence, the first component, is the leader’s ability to be a positive (and moral) role model for followers.
+Idealized Influence, or the leader’s ability to be a positive (and moral) role model for followers.
 The transformational leader also “walks the talk,” and is on the “front line” working with followers (think MLK Jr.), or leaders who sacrifice along with their followers.
 In business, the charismatic/transformational leader sometimes serves as the “face” of the company or the movement (think Steve Jobs).

-Inspirational Motivation is the second quality of transformational leaders and it is what charismatic leaders are noted for: their ability to inspire and motivate followers to perform at high levels, and to be committed to the organization or the cause.
+Inspirational Motivation is the second quality, and it is what charismatic leaders are noted for — the ability to inspire and motivate followers to perform at high levels, and to be committed to the organization or the cause.

-The other two elements of transformational leadership are: Intellectual Stimulation – challenging followers to be creative and think outside of the box – and Individualized Consideration – being responsive to the feelings and developmental needs of followers.
+The other two elements of transformational leadership are Intellectual Stimulation – challenging followers to be creative and think outside of the box – and Individualized Consideration, or being responsive to the feelings and developmental needs of followers.

-Transformational leaders are charismatic, but they are also noted for leading high performing groups and teams, and developing followers’ leadership capacity, as much as helping the group or organization to change and innovate.
+Transformational leaders are charismatic, but they are also noted for leading high-performing groups and teams and developing followers’ leadership capacity as much as for helping the group or organization to change and innovate.

 The biggest thing that can derail a leader is arrogance, and a lack of concern or responsiveness to followers and constituents.
-We have seen how politicians’ and CEOs’ arrogance – thinking they are above the law, and committing ethical violations lead to their demise.
-Also, a leader needs to succeed more often than not, and learn from mistakes and setbacks.
+We have seen politicians’ and CEOs’ arrogance – thinking they are above the law and committing ethical violations lead to their demise.
+Also, a leader needs to succeed more often than not, and to learn from mistakes and setbacks.

-This isn’t something that requires my opinion, because this question has been well researched.
-Twin studies by Richard Arvey and his colleagues have estimated that leadership is about 2/3 “made” and 1/3 “born.”
-This makes sense, though, if we see much of leadership as a set of learned skills and competencies: ability to communicate, strategize, problem solve, etc. These take time to develop.
+This isn’t something that requires my opinion, because the question has been well researched.
+Twin studies by Richard Arvey and his colleagues have estimated that leadership is about two-thirds “made” and one-third “born.”
+This makes sense, though, if we see much of leadership as a set of learned skills and competencies — the ability to communicate, to strategize, to problem solve, etc. These take time to develop.